ENERZAi/OptimaV2-Docs/docs/kernel/Tutorial/Chapter3.md

 module function_example(){
     // Body expression
     let foo = lambda (a, b) { a + b + 2 }
-    foo <| 3 <| 4
+    let res = foo <| 3 <| 4
+    !{res}
 }
 ```
 This example does exactly same thing as above.
 The only difference is syntax.

 #### Closure
-Actually, accurate name of calling 'function' in Opto is 'closure'.
+Actually, the accurate name of calling 'function' in Opto is 'closure'.
 It is called closure because our functions capture values automatically that were in the environment when it is defined.
 See the following example.
 ```
 template<//>
 module closure_example(){
     // Body expression
     let c = 2
     let foo a b = a + b + c
-    foo <| 3 <| 4
+    let res = foo <| 3 <| 4
+    !{res}
 }
 ```
 In this code we define 'c' outside as 2 and we are using 'c' inside foo.
 Our function (closure) 'foo' captures value c in its own environment, and uses it to compute its output.
 Since 'c' is 'captured' inside closure foo's local environment, it is independent from the 'c' variable ouside function after it is captured.
-In other words, closures capture by value.

 ```
 template</a : bool/>